NERSC/shifter/doc/wlm/slurm.rst

   workflows (processes attached to custom memory cgroup or extern step job container)
-* optional Cray-CCM-emulation mode to enable ssh support in the CLE 5.2 DSL environment under "native" SLURM
+* optional Cray-CCM-emulation mode to enable ssh support in the CLE 5.2 DSL environment under "native" Slurm
 * optional extern step post-prolog image configuration (useful for tie-breaking parallel prolog operations)

-Integration with SLURM causes the :code:`setupRoot` executable to be run in a per-node prolog at job allocation time.
+Integration with Slurm causes the :code:`setupRoot` executable to be run in a per-node prolog at job allocation time.
 Conversely, at job-end a per-node epilog runs the :code:`unsetupRoot` executable to deconstruct the UDI environment. setupRoot generates a container image environment in the same Linux namespace as the